 Total wholesale camping equipment sales rose above $3B in 2020, up from less than $2B in 2013.
 Also in 2020, nearly 94.5M American households went camping — a new high.

-Kampgrounds of America, an association of almost 500 North American private campgrounds, says the industry’s “aggressive growth” is largely attributable to an influx of younger campers, who are camping in larger numbers and camping more often.
-Last year, 56% of all new campers were millennials (up from 51% in 2017), and 41% of total reported campers were millennials, according to KOA’s North American Camping Report.
+Kampgrounds of America, an association of almost 500 North American private campgrounds, says the industry’s “aggressive growth” is largely attributable to an influx of younger campers, who are camping in larger numbers and more often.
+In 2020, 37% of total reported campers were millennials — 6 percentage points higher than millennials’ representation in the total US population, according to KOA’s North American Camping Report.

 Part of millennials’ enthusiasm for camping springs from the fact that many of them are entering their prime spending years and starting families of their own.
-Over 1M millennial women are becoming mothers every year, meaning Gen Y now makes up the majority of annual births in the United States, according to the National Center for Health Statistics.
+Over 1M millennial women are becoming mothers every year, meaning Gen Y now makes up the majority of annual births in the US, according to the National Center for Health Statistics.

 These shifts are creating a need for budget-friendly family recreational activities.
-Fifty percent of existing millennial campers say that having children and increased spending power has made them want to camp more often.
-Couples with kids surveyed were more likely than any other demographic to take 3+ camping trips per year, and significantly more likely to report intending to spend more nights camping in 2019, according to KOA.
+50% of existing millennial campers say that having children and increased spending power has made them want to camp more often.
+64% of families with children intend to take more camping trips in 2021, and similar sentiments are driving interest in RV ownership, suggesting a lasting upward trend in outdoor family recreation.

 Another force driving the growth of camping among millennials is the popularization of new accompanying experiences that offer greater comfort and amenities.
 These can help mitigate challenges like finding a campsite, dealing with bugs, and safety.
 They can also make a campsite more family-friendly, with additions like basketball courts, themed weekends, satellite TV, and full-featured bathrooms.
 To this end, “glamping,” a term encompassing more upscale elements than the traditional camping trip, is on the rise, particularly with first-time campers who may be hesitant about the traditional camping experience.

 Finally, technology is helping millennials learn more about camping and find camping experiences.